-Over 64% of working adults in Timor-Leste work in agriculture, creating the potential for sizable growth, diversification, transformation and investment.
+The results of 2019 Agricultural Census, revealed that 141,141 Timorese families live depend on agriculture, which is equivalent to 66%, of the 213,417 from the total number of households in Timor-Leste.
+The report indicated, 85% agricultural properties are led by man and 15% are woman.
+The statistic shows that there is potential for sizable growth, diversification, transformation and investment.
 There are opportunities for investment in agricultural development and processing for the local market in a number of primary products.

 Main commodities for domestic and international markets include coffee, rice, corn, beans, carrots, cassava, cinnamon, clove, potatoes, nutmeg, taro, konjac and organic horticulture (fruit, vegetable, cashew, cocoa, coconut oil, and vanilla).
 In 2015 there were approx.163,000 households in Timor-Leste producing crops (mainly for self-consumption).